wharton/django-base-theme/README.md

 1.)
 Create a new folder in your project directory called "assets"

 2.)
-Create your custom stylesheets and/or javascript files in the assets folder, like this:
+Create your custom stylesheets and/or javascript files in the assets folder.

+3.)
+Include a link to your custom styles/js in your template, like this:
     https://github.com/wharton/django-base-theme/blob/master/base_theme/templates/your_app/base.html

 #### To customize your app's templates: